MatthijsKamstra/haxejs/10promise/example.md

 It really says it all, you are not allowed to load image locally.

-So to fix this there are a couple options

-- Use Firefox or Safari browser, they don't have this limitation
-- Open Chrome via terminal and allow file access: `open -a Google\ Chrome --args --allow-file-access-from-files`
-- Use `nekotools server`
-- Use python server (if you have that)
-- If your serious about webdevelopement you probably have something like Mamp or something simular (for example Anvil)

 So we will use another, not often mentioned feature from Haxe:
 [the neko server](http://old.haxe.org/doc/start/neko#using-the-neko-development-webserver-to-serve-http-requests-whose-contents-are-generated-by-haxe)

+If you are serious about development you probably have a option or two to do this also like:
+* MAMP
+* Anvil
+* fixme
+* fixme
+* fixme

-You need the path to your files (so replace `path/to/files` with your own path) *example:* `path/to/files/haxejs/07pixi/code/bin/`
+You need the path to your files (so replace `path/to/files` with your own path)
+*example:* `path/to/files/haxejs/07pixi/code/bin/`

 ```